miller-jensen-lab/miller-jensen-website/content/people/laura-kellman.md

 ---
 name: "Laura Kellman"
-alum: False
+alum: True
 draft: false
-position: "Post-baccalaureate Researcher"
+position: "Graduate Student (Stanford University)"
 photo: "laura-kellman.jpg"
 ---

-Laura is studying the role of p38 kinase signaling in the regulation of IL-6 following TLR stimulation.
-She uses both single-cell and cell-population approaches to understand how intercellular signaling heterogeneity translates to variability in cytokine secretion.
+Laura was a post-baccalaurate research in the lab prior to going to graduate school.
 Laura received her Bachelor’s degree in Molecular, Cellular, and Developmental Biology from Yale University.